HenryAWE/asbind20/doc/index.rst

 Extension Library
 -----------------

-The extension library contains some tools that are less flexible than those in the core library.
+The extension library was developed for personal project at first, but most of them are general purpose and can be used in other projects.
+Actually, the whole asbind20 was a submodule of personal project long time ago.

 It also contains demonstration for how to register some common types like array or string by asbind20.

-The extension library was developed for personal project at first (actually, the whole asbind20 was a submodule of personal project long time ago), but most of them are general purpose and can be used in other projects.

 License
 -------